Navigation

 Red Rhino

-by last updated 4 years ago
+by last updated 5 months ago

 Rhino packs a punch.
 He boasts high survivability and crowd control.
 The wise would do well to stand clear when he charges.